Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/mentions/Mention_single_user.md

 **Step 1**

-1. In the text area mention a user using '@' in channel or DM/GM on MM.
-2. Click on the send button in MM.
+1. In the text area mention a user using '@' in linked channel or DM/GM and click on send button in MM.
-3. Navigate to the linked channel or DM/GM on MS teams.
+2. Navigate to the linked channel or DM/GM on MS Teams.

 **Step 2**

-1. In the text area mention a user using '@' in channel or DM/GM on MS teams.
-2. Click on the send button in MS teams.
+1. In the text area mention a user using '@' in linked channel or DM/GM and click on send button in MS Teams.
-3. Navigate to the linked channel or DM/GM on MM.
+2. Navigate to the linked channel or DM/GM on MM.

 **Expected**

-The user should be able to view the mention highlighted in the desired channel or DM/GM on MS teams.
-After step 2, the user should be able to view the mention highlighted in the desired channel or DM/GM on MM.
+The user should be able to view the mentioned user highlighted in the linked channel or DM/GM on MS Teams.
+After step 2, the user should be able to view the mentioned user highlighted in the linked channel or DM/GM on MM.